biocypher/biocypher/docs/index.rst

 suitable representation to be piped into BioCypher.
-The way we handle it in ``PyPath`` is only one of many: we load the entire ``PyPath`` object into memory, to be passed to BioCypher using a generator that evaluates each ``PyPath`` object and transforms it to the tuple representation below.
+The way we handle it in ``PyPath`` is only one of many: we load the entire ``PyPath`` object into memory, to be passed to BioCypher using a generator that evaluates each ``PyPath`` object and transforms it to the tuple representation described below.
 This is made possible by the already standardised form in which the data is represented within ``PyPath``.
 For more heterogeneous data representations, additional transformations may be necessary before piping into BioCypher.